gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 --------------------------------
-The following methods are capable of dumping densities using the TRD1 keyword of the RASSI module, but have not been benchmarked for any systems, and the zeroth order Hamiltonian cannot be parsed from the output file using the read_data function.
+The following methods are capable of dumping densities using the TRD1 keyword of the RASSI module, but have not been benchmarked for any systems, and the zeroth order Hamiltonian cannot be parsed from the output file using the :func:`~pyopencap.CAP.read_data` function.
 Use at your own caution, and please contact us if you find success using any of these methods so we can add official support!

 * (QD/SS)DMRG-(PC/SC)NEVPT2